-B. Nothing in Section 1B1.13(b)(6) Makes Legal Changes Retroactive already been sentenced."
-Pet.
-App.
-29a (quoting United States v.
-Andrews, 12 F.4th 255, 261 (3d Cir.
-2021)).
-Emphasizing that the Commission must "accurately reflect Congressional intent when it fulfills its responsibilities," Pet.
-App.
-28a, the decision below held that such changes "cannot be considered . . . , on [their] own or with other factors, because of Congress's explicit instruction in that statute that the change be nonretroactive."
-Pet.
-App.
-31a.
+B. Nothing in Section 1B1.13(b)(6) Makes Legal Changes Retroactive

+The Third Circuit erroneously concluded that § 1B1.13(b)(6) "conflict[ed] with the will of Congress" by allowing consideration of the FSA's "changes to the § 924(c) mandatory minimums," which "Congress specifically decided . . . would not apply to people who had already been sentenced."
+Rutherford, 120 F.4th at 376 (quoting Andrews, 12 F.4th at 261).
+Emphasizing that the Commission must "accurately reflect Congressional intent when it fulfills its responsibilities," id., Rutherford held that such changes "cannot be considered . . . , on [their] own or with other factors, because of Congress's explicit instruction in that statute that the change be nonretroactive."4 Id. at 377 n.23.
 That flawed reasoning founders upon a simple truth: nothing in § 1B1.13(b)(6) gives retroactive effect to any legal change.